 Want some more backstory?

-Eumaios was the son of a Syrian lord and a Sidonian slave woman.
-His mother was unhappy as a slave (no!) and jumped at the opportunity to exchange sex for passage back to her homeland.
+Eumaios was the son of a Syrian lord.
+Where he lived, there was a Sidonian slave woman who was tempted into exchanging sex for passage back to her homeland.
 (Well, you work with what you've got.)

 Little Eumaios came with her on the ship.
 When she died barely a week into the voyage, the sailors sold Eumaios to Laertes.